-Population control totals of the number of persons by age, race, and sex at the stratum level for CHIS 2007 were created primarily from the California Department of Finance's 2007 Population Estimates and 2007 Population Projections.
+Population control totals of the number of persons by age, race, and sex at the stratum level for CHIS 2009 were created primarily from the California Department of Finance's 2009 Population Estimates and 2009 Population Projections.
 The raking procedure used 11 raking dimensions, which are combinations of demographic variables (age, sex, race, and ethnicity), geographic variables (county, Service Planning Area in Los Angeles County, and Health Region in San Diego County), household composition (presence of children and adolescents in the household), and socio-economic variables (home ownership and education).
-The socio-economic variables are included to reduce biases associated with excluding households without landline telephones from the sample frame.
+The socio-economic variables are included to reduce biases associated with differential response rates from households with and without landline telephones.
 One limitation of using Department of Finance data is that it includes about 2.4 percent of the population of California who live in "group quarters" (i.e., persons living with nine or more unrelated persons).
 These persons were excluded from the CHIS target population and as a result, the number of persons living in group quarters was estimated and removed from the Department of Finance control totals prior to raking.